 When citing work by two or three authors, the names are cited in the order in which they appear in the title page: (John, Marchs & Miller 1994)

-When quoting block text of more than 30 words, the quote needs to be slightly smaller in font size and indented from the left side to distinguish it from other text.
+When quoting a block of text that is 30 words or longer, the quote needs to be in a slightly smaller font size and left-indented to distinguish it from the other text.
 An in-text citation can then follow.

-This is one of the most common referencing styles in History since it uses endnotes besides a bibliography to emphasize the sources of data, which is important in historiography.
-At its most basic, there is a number assigned to a fact in the text and footnote with the corresponding number at the bottom of the page, which will list the source of text.
+This is one of the most common referencing styles in the field of history, since it uses endnotes in addition to a bibliography to emphasize the data sources, which is important in historiography.
+At its most basic, there is a number assigned to a fact in the text and a footnote with the corresponding number at the bottom of the page, which lists the source of text.

-At the end of your paper, you will have a bibliography that lists authors alphabetically by the surname showing all the sources cited in the paper and works, which were consulted but not cited directly.
+At the end of your paper, you will have a bibliography that lists authors alphabetically by surname, showing all the sources cited in the document that were consulted but not cited directly.
 No page numbers are given in the bibliography.
 For the location of articles, the beginning and end number of the article or chapter are given instead.
 Elements are separated using commas in the endnote, whereas periods are used to separate elements in the bibliography.

-In-text citations are short citation in parentheses within the essay text.
+In-text citations are short citations in parentheses within the essay text.

 The Works Cited is a list that follows up these references with more details about the sources.
 They are listed alphabetically.
 The list includes the primary and secondary texts used in writing the assignment.
 These entries must correspond to works cited in the text.
 All titles of books, films, artwork, and plays have to be in italics.
 The titles of articles, chapters, essays, and poems must in quotation marks without italics.